sillepragi/SILLE-PRAGI/README.md

 ## I'm Sille — Junior Data Analyst

-I am currently participating in the **Data Analyst Career Accelerator (DACA)** program, where I am developing practical skills in data analytics and building my first professional portfolio.
+I recently completed the **Data Analyst Career Accelerator (DACA): A Hands-On Mentorship Program**, where I developed my practical skills in data analytics while building a professional portfolio of projects.

+Through this program, I gained hands-on experience in working with data, including SQL, Python, data visualization and applied these skills to real-world business cases.

-My goal is to transition into a career in data analytics and use data to uncover insights, support decision-making, and solve real-world business problems.
+I am passionate about using data to uncover insights, support decision-making and solve real-world business problems.
+I continue to grow in this field through practical projects and ongoing learning.

 ## 🛠️ Analytics Toolkit